gabiilimaa1996-sudo/front_serverest_dev/README.md

 └─ README.md
 ```

-This structure separates specs, fixtures, and support commands to improve maintainability, scalability, and reuse across authentication, product, and cart scenarios [1][2].
+This structure separates specs, fixtures, and support commands to improve maintainability, scalability, and reuse across authentication, product, and cart scenarios.

 ## Technologies